TrellixVulnTeam/swahilipython_SCMU/Doc/library/ipaddress.rst

    constructor of :class:`IPv4Network`, except that arbitrary host addresses are always accepted.

-   :class:`IPv4Interface` is a subclass of :class:`IPv4Address`, so it inherits all the attributes from that class.
+   :class:`IPv4Interface` is a subkundi of :class:`IPv4Address`, so it inherits all the attributes kutoka that class.
 In addition, the following attributes are available:

    .. attribute:: ip